 Russia also suspended flights to Egypt following the airliner bombing, but in 2018, Russia’s largest airliner Aeroflot resumed flights to Cairo.

-He has said previously that the improvement is due to efforts by the political leadership to support the tourism industry and tighten security at airports across the country.
+Officials have said that the improvement is due to efforts by the political leadership to support the tourism industry and tighten security at airports across the country.
 A report from Reuters has also cited the flotation of the Egyptian pound in 2016, which reduced its value by half, as another attractive point for foreign visitors.

 Image: Tourists make their way past statues inside Luxor Temple in Luxor, Egypt, on Thursday, April 25, 2013.
 Egypt ranked last in terms of security and safety on the World Economic Forum’s 2013 Travel and Tourism Competitiveness Index.
 Photographer: Shawn Baldwin/Bloomberg